 Thoracic medical oncologist at the Dana-Farber Cancer Institute; Professor at Harvard Medical School; Director of the Lowe Center for Thoracic Oncology; Director of the Belfer Center for Applied Cancer Science

-Dr. Jänne earned a medical doctor degree and doctor of philosophy degree at the University of Pennsylvania in Philadelphia in 1996.
-He completed postgraduate training in internal medicine at Brigham and Women’s Hospital and in medical oncology at Dana-Farber Cancer Institute in Boston in 2001.
+Dr. Jänne earned a medical doctor degree and doctor of philosophy degree at the University of Pennsylvania in Philadelphia.
+He completed postgraduate training in internal medicine at Brigham and Women’s Hospital and in medical oncology at Dana-Farber Cancer Institute in Boston.